SwarmStorm/awesome/README.md

 *   [Comfy-Org/ComfyUI](https://github.com/Comfy-Org/ComfyUI) - The most powerful and modular diffusion model GUI, api and backend with a graph/nodes interface.

 *   [hpcaitech/Open-Sora](https://github.com/hpcaitech/Open-Sora) - Open-Sora: Democratizing Efficient Video Production for All

-*   [dbt-labs/dbt-core](https://github.com/dbt-labs/dbt-core) - dbt enables data analysts and engineers to transform their data using the same practices that software engineers use to build applications.

 *   [bmartin5692/bumper](https://github.com/bmartin5692/bumper) - A standalone and self-hosted implementation of the central server used by Ecovacs vacuum robots.